asuprem/EdnaML/usage-docs/config-reference/models.md

 There are several architectures in `MODEL.MODEL_ARCH` for `multiclassification_model_builder`.
 For each architecture, we have different bases.

-There are also additional parameters:
+There are also additional parameters for `MODEL_KWARGS` common to all MultiClassification models

-- `NUMBER_OUTPUTS`: This is the number of classification outputs for the model
+- `number_outputs`: This is the number of classification outputs for the model
+- `outputs`: A list, each element is the i-th output's metadata
-- `OUTPUT_DIMENSIONS`: This is the number of classes in each dimension.
-This can be left blank if you want the builder to automatically infer the dimensions using the number of classes in the dataset
+    - `dimensions`: This is the number of classes for this output.
+This can be left blank if you want EdnaML to infer the size from the `LABEL` parameter below.
-- `OUTPUT_CLASSNAMES`: This is the name of each of the outputs.
-The names of outputs should correspond to the label names in `DATASET_ARGS.classificationclass` in `EXECUTION.DATAREADER`, but they do have have to be in the same order.
+    - `name`: This is the name of this output.
+This is used by model_builder to keep track of output names and labels.
+If left blank, EdnaML will automatically name all outputs.
+Outputs are named because multiple outputs can track the same class, sometimes, e.g. in a contrastive non-weight sharing setting
-- `LABELNAMES`: This is the name of each label provided in a batch. <span style="color:magenta; font-weight:bold">THIS SHOULD CORRESPOND EXACTLY WITH `DATASET_ARGS.classificationclass`</span>
+    - `label`: This is the name of the label this output is tracking. <span style="color:magenta; font-weight:bold">THIS SHOULD CORRESPOND EXACTLY WITH `DATASET_ARGS.classificationclass`</span> labels.
 ### `MODEL.MODEL_ARCH: MultiClassificationResnet`

 For `MultiClassificationResnet`, the following are available: